Economy of Venezuela: Energy

 The Venezuelan electrical grid is plagued with occasional blackouts in various districts of the country.
 In 2011, it had so many problems that rations on electricity were put in place to help ease blackouts.
 On 3 September 2013, 70% of the country plunged into darkness with 14 of 23 states of Venezuela stating they did not have electricity for most of the day.
 Another power outage on 2 December 2013 left most of Venezuela in the dark again and happened just days before elections.

+Venezuela mostly utilizes hydropower resources to supply power to the nation's industries, accounting for 57% of total consumption at the end of 2016.
+However, persistent drought has severely reduced energy production from hydropower resources.
+The national electricity law is designed to provide a legal framework and to encourage competition and new investment in the sector.
+After a two-year delay, the government is proceeding with plans to privatize the various state-owned electricity systems under a different scheme than previously envisioned.